tapdata/tapdata-docs/docs/prerequisites/mq-and-middleware/hazelcast-cloud.md

 <Content />

-Please follow the instructions below to successfully add and use the Hazelcast Cloud database in Tapdata Cloud.
+Please follow the instructions below to successfully add and use the Hazelcast Cloud database in TapData Cloud.

 ## Supported Versions

 Hazelcast Cloud 5.20, 5.21.
 You can check the version support in the Hazelcast Cluster Management Center.
-Hazelcast Cloud is supported in Tapdata as a target.
+Hazelcast Cloud is supported in TapData as a target.

 ## Configuration Instructions